Dear Investors,

 The Model Portfolio companies that subscribers can invest in worldwide have the following attributes:

-Beginning in 2011, our Family Portfolio (which is based on the Model Portfolio) has beaten the TSX Total Return Index in 9 of the last 13 years plus YTD 2024.
-Our 13-year compound annual growth rate (CAGR) for the Family Portfolio is 11.3% versus only 6.7% for the TSX TR Index, therefore $1 invested in the Family Portfolio at the start of 2011 turned into CDN$4.04 versus only CDN$2.33 for the TSX TR Index: a sizable gap.
+Our 14-year compound annual growth rate (CAGR) for the Family Portfolio is 11.2% versus only 7.7% for the TSX TR Index, therefore $1 invested in the Family Portfolio at the start of 2011 turned into CDN$4.42 versus only CDN$2.82 for the TSX TR Index: a sizable gap.

 We own 100% of the Model Portfolio companies, but are not equally-weighted among the various holdings.
 As such, our interests are aligned with subscribers because we are fully invested in all of the same companies we recommend.